flopp999/HomeConnect-Domoticz/README.md

 ---
 You need to have some information to be able to use this plugin:

-First create and account here https://developer.home-connect.com/
+First create an account here https://developer.home-connect.com/
 Then Application -> Register Application
 ![](./homeconnect.jpg "Photo")
+Explain for the photo:
+Application ID can be anything
+OAuth Flow shall be Authorization Code Grant Flow
+Home Connect User.... can be empty
+Redirect URi can be any address as long as it exists

 [Client ID](https://github.com/flopp999/HomeConnect-Domoticz/blob/main/README.md#Identifier,-Secret-and-URL)
 [Client Secret](https://github.com/flopp999/HomeConnect-Domoticz/blob/main/README.md#Identifier,-Secret-and-URL)